1 - A Minature Continent

 Gran Canaria is best known as a tourist location, thanks to its many beaches on the south and west coast.
 However, especially in the central part and right around Caldera de Tejeda there are quite a number of good and interesting hiking routes.
 The best trailheads are Tejeda on the (eastern) inside of the crater, serving the Roque Nublo and Pico de las Nieves areas and Artenara on the northern rim, which serves the Tamadaba Range and the northern highlands.
 Less known is Mogan in the south-east with its Laderones walls beneath Montaña de Tauro.

 As for climbing, the logistical centre is the hamlet of Ayacata (or rather its single inn) to the south of the central highlands.
 It is located at a three way road junction beneath impressive basalt walls.
 Roque Nublo is only a few km to the north and right around wonderful walls can be found.
 Also, in the Tamadaba range several good walls can be found and the volcanic plugs within Caldera de Tejeda – like Roque Bentayga or Roque de Palmes also are popular destinations.
-However, climbing on Gran Canaria is hampered by quite a lot of red tape.
-You need a permit and have to produce an insurance certificate.
-More can be found in the Red Tape section.

 2 - Gran Canaria on SP

 Gran Canaria, like La Gomera cannot be easily divided into different mountain ranges.
 In general there are two, The Tamadaba Range in the north-west of the island and the Plateau between Roque Nublo and Pico de las Nieves in the centre.
-There are two huge craters, the Caldera de Tejeda in the east (a real crater) and the Caldera de Tirajana (a huge erosion zone) in the west.
+There are two huge craters, the Caldera de Tejeda in the east (a real crater) and the Caldera de Tirajana (a huge erosion zone) in the south.
 Both almost touch eaach other at the island's highpoint, Pico de las Nieves.
 The remainder of the island consists of erosion valleys, between which you can find broad ridges, on which you can find occasional impressive summits or – more likely – near vertical barranco walls.

 This page divides the island into 8 zones, more or less following the existence of natural or regional parks, extending the latter boundaries a bit.
-It must be confessed, that the northern and southern zones, as well as Caldera de Tirajana offer only a limited amount of hiking or climbing possibilities.

 - The North